|2017 Retiree Benefits Summary|

 * Important: Retirees reemployed in a temporary position may work full or part-time up to 9 consecutive months.
 At that time, their position would be reviewed for reclassification as a regular position.
 If reclassified as regular and working an average of 20 hours a week or more, you will be considered a "new employee" for benefits purposes and the Re-Employment rules noted above will apply.

 Please contact the Benefits Office if you have had a change in address.
 For new retirees this will ensure that your final W2 is sent to the correct place; for retirees it will ensure your annual enrollment information is sent to the correct address.
 Please click here to submit a change in address.

 Getting Your Retiree ID:

 Retiree ID photos are taken at the Dartmouth Card Office in the basement of '53 Commons (the old Thayer Dining Hall).
 You will need to provide a temporary Retiree ID card, which will be provided to you during your retirement meeting with the Benefits Office.
-The Dartmouth Card Office will then take your photo and give you a new ID card that will replace your active employee ID card upon your retirement.
-'53 Commons is located behind the Collis Studen Center at the corner of the Dartmouth green.
-Click here for additional information.
+The Dartmouth Card Office will take your photo and give you a new ID card that will replace your active employee ID card upon your retirement.
+'53 Commons is located behind the Collis Student Center at the corner of the Dartmouth green.

 Please contact the Benefits Office at Human.Resources.Benefits@Dartmouth.edu or (603) 646-3744, if you would like to suggest an educational opportunity for our retiree population or if there's more information you would like to see listed.